AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

 * **Project name**: The project name is displayed with a link to the project.
 * **Project Condition icon**: An icon is displayed next to the project name, indicating the condition of the project.

-## Configure what information displays in the Milestone view
+## Configure what information displays in the Milestone view {#configure-what-information-displays-in-the-milestone-view}

 You can configure whether the following elements are displayed in the Milestone view: